Houseboat Financing: Learn How To Get A Houseboat Loan

 Financing a Houseboat

-Many lenders don't "get" houseboats or floating homes.
-However, some do finance houseboats.
-Now it's your job to seek them out.
+Many lenders don’t “get” houseboats or floating homes.
+However, some do finance houseboats – typically those who do a sizable amount of traditional boat loans.
+Now it’s your job to seek them out.
 Even the most understanding of these is likely to charge you 100 or 200 basis points (1 or 2 percent) more than someone with the same credit score would pay for a similarly priced property on dry land.
-In other words, if Freddie Mac's average rate for a 30-year, fixed-rate mortgage were 4.43 percent (as it was in January 2014), you should expect to pay something between 5.43 percent and 6.43 percent for a floating home, assuming you'd have qualified for that average rate, and wanted a similar loan.
+In other words, if Freddie Mac’s average rate for a 30-year, fixed-rate mortgage were 4.43 percent (as it was in January 2014), you should expect to pay something between 5.43 percent and 6.43 percent for a floating home, assuming you’d have qualified for that average rate, and wanted a similar loan.

 And don’t expect to make a low down payment.
 Federal Housing Administration doesn’t back floating homes, so you have to expect to put down what commercial lenders require: a minimum of 20-25 percent.